 Pain in palliative care settings

-If you’re not familiar with palliative care, it’s an approach to medical care that focuses more on helping a client achieve a good quality of life, rather than having him or her deal with invasive or risky methods designed to cure and heal that may not work.
+If you’re not familiar with palliative care, it’s an approach to medical care that focuses more on helping a patient achieve a good quality of life, rather than having him or her deal with invasive or risky methods designed to cure and heal that may not work.
 For instance, someone receiving traditional care may be asked to stay in a hospital for an extended period of time so they can receive more tests and painful procedures.

 Or, under palliative care, they may be sent home with the instruction to visit or at least contact the doctor regularly to let them know how you’re feeling.
 A provider may prescribe home health care to help with any physical needs, or in other cases, a patient with a terminal health condition may be put on hospice care which also can have a similar approach to pain management.

-For instance, a client may have high amounts of pain from whatever condition they’re dealing with.
+For instance, a patient may have high amounts of pain from whatever condition they’re dealing with.
 By communicating honestly with their provider or even their nurses, they can be put on a certain amount of pain medicine to help them deal with whatever pain they’re experiencing.

 It’s definitely a fine line: too high can make someone less responsive or not be able to interact well with those around them.
 Too little can make it difficult to function because the pain remains too strong.
-All of these levels can be adjusted on a regular basis based on what a client is feeling and experiencing.
+All of these levels can be adjusted on a regular basis based on what a patient is feeling and experiencing.

 Patients on hospice care also may be given access to stronger pain medication, since there’s less fear of long-term damage or addiction.